TomStrong/Com528-Assessment/README.md

 The application then logs the response and displays on the PoS device whether the transaction has been approved or declined.

 The application uses Enterprise Java Technologies with Spring MVC framework and Java Server Page for the front-end.
-Javascript has been used to generate the UI and validate user inputs.
+JavaScript has been used to generate the UI and validate user inputs.

 ## System Requirements

-This application has been designed and tested on the following, therefore it is recommended that these are used as a minimum:
+This application has been designed and tested using the following, therefore it is recommended that these are used as a minimum:

 - Windows 10
 - Java JDK v8